The beat error is a hot item on many watch-related forums.

 However, it’s nearly impossible to achieve this so the impulse pin will likely be a little to the left or right of this point.
 That causes a beat error because one direction of the swing is slightly longer than the other one.

-How do you correct a beat error?
+How do you correct it?

 Mobile stud carrier